-This report would not have been possible without the help of Oscar Mayhew, Leigh Elston and Tom Bowker from Zitamar News in Mozambique, as well as Maureen Shonge and Arnold Chamunogwa from Zimbabwe.
+This report would not have been possible without the help of Oscar Mayhew, Leigh Elston and Tom Bowker from Zitamar News in Mozambique.
 Their assistance in conducting fieldwork in Zimbabwe and Mozambique was invaluable, particularly given the travel restrictions imposed because of COVID-19.